 In cross leg poses you can twist, side bend and forward bend while sitting with legs crossed.
-You can also "lift yourself up."
+You can also do a lift up.

 If you have difficulty sitting upright with crossed legs, then an option is to sit with one shin folded to the outside of the thigh in a semi-kneeling posture.
 This is also a good option if you have difficulty bending forwards with legs crossed.